 But back when I was just starting my travels, I wasn’t a pro yet.
 I wasn’t prepared for the off chance of being completely left behind on a tour.

-Cuz think about this: I have no idea who to contact.
-I bought the excursion online weeks before on Expedia.
+All I had besides my bags of souvenirs was a paper ticket for the tour bus that said “Sun Tours”.
+I remember seriously thinking, “Do I just go home?
+Call it a day?”
+Cuz think about this: I had no idea who to contact.
+I bought this excursion weeks ago online on Expedia.
 I have no idea where the bus was going next.

 I decide to go to the front desk of the Tokyo Tower and try to explain my situation.

 [Me on the phone]: “Hi!
 Yes!
-It’s Eric, I got left… yeah, here at the Tokyo Tower… Ok… Yes, I can do that… Happoen… Happoen Gardens?
-Ok… Yeah, ok, I’ll get a taxi… Perfect!… Yes, I can do that… Ok… Thank you so, so much, I’ll get a taxi and meet you there… Yes… yes, ok… I’m very happy too… yes, thank you.
+It’s Eric, I got left… yeah, here at the Tokyo Tower… Ok… Great, yes, I can do that… Happoen?… Happoen Gardens?
+Ok… Yeah, ok, I can get a taxi… Yes… Ok… Thank you so, so much, I’ll get a taxi and meet you there… yes, ok… I’m very happy too… thank you.
 Bye!”

+The millisecond I said “taxi” another member of the staff, no joke, sprinted out the door and hailed one.
 They all rushed me outside and threw me into this cab which was the cleanest taxi I had ever seen.

+Now, this taxi cab driver spoke ZERO English.
+But as I said “Happoen Gardens” the semi-confused look he gave me was at least a start.
 Miraculously, he got me there and it’s like I hadn’t even missed a beat.
-My tour guide greeted me with a hug and we had a laugh.
+My tour guide greeted me when I walked in with a hug and we had a laugh.

 Guess who’s side I never left the rest of the excursion?